alecisec/mattermost-migration/README.md

 This is **not official migration program**

-(In fact, there is no recommended way to migration at now.)
+(In fact, there is no recommended way to migrate at now.)

 This program may create incorrect entries in the target database, you should test the resulting target database thoroughly.